WengWeng0410/HR_Churn_Analytic/README.md

 #### Employee distribution in the company
 ![](/images/EmpDistribution.png)
+<br> Based on the graph, There are 10 departments in the company.
+Sales department is with the highest number of employee (4140) and followed by Technical (2721) and Support (2229). <br>

 #### Employee for each department (existing and left)
 ![](/images/Exist_vs_Left_Dept.png)
-<br> Based on the finding, There are 10 departments in the company.
-Sales department is with the highest number of employee (4140) and followed by Technical (2721) and Support (2229). <br>

 #### Number of project per employee
 ![](/images/Emp_vs_proj.png)